swcarpentry/training-course/_submissions/round-05/4/2013-07-28-tutorial-critique-regular-expressions.md

 **4. Teach more of the regular expression concepts and syntax before showing any ****usage of the Python re module.**

-I didn&#8217;t like how the videos interleaved the teaching of regular expressions themselves and the Python re module early on.
+I didn't like how the videos interleaved the teaching of regular expressions themselves and the Python re module early on.
 These are subtly different concepts and teaching users regular expression syntax by itself would help users in any language they learn in the future.

 Then, teaching the Python re module would help them see how to apply regular expressions within a language.

 Furthermore, it would be useful to mention that regular expressions have slightly different syntax in most languages and that the videos only discuss the Python regular expression syntax.

-**5. Move &#8216;Mechanics&#8217; video to the end of the series.**
+**5. Move 'Mechanics' video to the end of the series.**

-I really enjoyed the &#8216;Mechanics&#8217; video, but it seemed to break the flow of the lectures.
+I really enjoyed the 'Mechanics' video, but it seemed to break the flow of the lectures.
 This particular video should have been last in the series and maybe marked as bonus material.

 My background is Computer Science, so I enjoy going deeper into the concepts of \*how\* something is implemented.
 However, this topic has the potential to dive too deep for some viewers and result in them not continuing the video series.